computer screen with lines of code

 Source: Zippia

-But most (all!) young professionals dream of moving past their entry-level position and up the career ladder.
-Luckily, according to Zippia, as a business analyst you can expect your salary to grow with you.
+But most (all!) young professionals dream of moving past their entry-level positions and up the career ladder.
+Luckily, according to Zippia, as a business analyst, you can expect your salary to grow with you.
 As of 2021, mid-level business analysts made an average of $74,431 annually, while the average senior business analyst salary was $88,000.
 If you land a position at a big tech company, you can expect to earn even more: the average business analyst salary at Meta, Apple, and Google is currently around $125,000.

 Check out our guide to expected salaries for professionals with a MS in Business Analytics.

-If having read this far the combination of a booming job market, high salary, and impactful business analysis has made a business analyst career path appealing to you, your next question might be how to get started.
+If, having read this far, the combination of a booming job market, high salary, and impactful business analysis has made a business analyst career path appealing to you, your next question might be how to get started.
 In the next section, we’ll cover your options.

 You’re interested in becoming a business analyst: what’s next?